Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Introduction

 As a further example, we discuss the families of \emph{real cosine maps} and \emph{degenerate standard maps}:

 These are natural families of transcendental entire functions.
 (The study of transcendental dynamics, which goes back to Fatou, has received increasing attention recently, partly due to the discovery of deep connections with polynomial and rational dynamics.
 We refer e.g.\ to \cite{strahlen} for some examples.)
 Again, \cite{densityaxiomadimensionone} implies that each of the functions above can be approximated by a hyperbolic \emph{polynomial} of high degree, but we should look for hyperbolic perturbations within the families; see Figure \ref{fig:cosine}.
-(In the case of $S_{a,b}$, our definition of hyperbolicity will need to be adapted; see Definition \ref{defn:realhyperbolic} below.)
+(In the case of maps such as $S_{a,b}$, which are unbounded on the real axis, we shall need to take care to use the right notion of hyperbolicity; see Definition \ref{defn:realhyperbolic} below.)

-We shall give positive answers to all of the above questions and in fact establish density of hyperbolicity in a large general class of parameter spaces of transcendental entire functions and circle maps.
+We give positive answers to all of the above questions and in fact establish density of hyperbolicity for a large general class of parameter spaces of transcendental entire functions and circle maps.
 To do so, we must abandon the proof strategy of \cite{densityaxiomadimensionone}, which relies heavily on the use of \emph{polynomial-like mappings}.
 Instead, we return to the methods of \cite{KSS1}.
 The difficulty here is that we require global rigidity statements, in particular regarding the \emph{absence of invariant line fields} on the complex plane, which become more difficult to establish given that our functions are transcendental.
-In order to prove our results, we shall need to combine and adapt a number of ingredients: \begin{enumerate} \item Rigidity results for maps of the interval and circle maps; \item rigidity results for the dynamics of transcendental entire functions near infinity; \item an argument to establish the absence of invariant line fields on certain subsets of the complex plane; \item the function-theoretic construction of natural parameter spaces. \end{enumerate} As far as we know, density of hyperbolicity had not previously been established in any nontrivial family of transcendental functions.
+In order to prove our results, we shall need to combine and adapt a number of ingredients: \begin{enumerate} \item rigidity results for maps of the interval and circle maps; \item rigidity results for the dynamics of transcendental entire functions near infinity; \item an argument to establish the absence of invariant line fields on certain subsets of the complex plane; \item the function-theoretic construction of natural parameter spaces. \end{enumerate} As far as we know, density of hyperbolicity had not previously been established in any nontrivial family of transcendental functions.